KishoreKammela/JobBoardly/docs/seo-ranking-plan.md

   - "post a job for free for startups" (if applicable)
   - "common interview questions for data analysts"
   - "tips for effective remote team management for employers"
+  - "JobBoardly privacy information", "JobBoardly terms and conditions"

 **Keyword Mapping:** Each significant page (static, dynamic, content pieces) will have a primary keyword focus, supported by relevant secondary and long-tail keywords.
 Dynamic pages (job details, company details) will derive their primary keywords from the specific entity.
 Blog posts and guides will target informational and long-tail keywords.
+Public-facing pages like Home, Job Listings, Company Listings, Employer Landing, Privacy Policy, and Terms of Service have been optimized with specific keywords.

 ## 5. On-Page SEO Implementation